TomBruns/PayAwayReadMe/README.md

 + This application interacts with the `Cloud hosted` Business Services thru a set of REST WebAPIs.
 + This application also retrieves static images (merchant logos) from an `Azure Blob Container` exposed by a Read-only Blob URL.

++ The following third-party libraries from nuget were used:
+    + MatBlazor

 ![Three Bubble Placeholder](Images/three_bubble.jpg?raw=true) &nbsp; **Business Services**
 * Our solution built a set of WebAPIs written in C# using [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) running in ASP.NET and hosted in an `Azure App Service` that support: